mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 [![](assets/images/InstantFlow_CheckInAfterPaymentInitiated.png)](assets/images/InstantFlow_CheckInAfterPaymentInitiated.png)

 The diagram below shows all the possible states and transitions for an instant payment without prepare-ready.
-An instant payment is cancellable by the PoS until the payment state changes to *Captured*.
+An instant payment is cancellable by the client until the payment state changes to *Captured*.
 After a payment has been captured, it can be [refunded](refund), but can no longer be cancelled.
 A user can cancel an issued payment until they accept the payment.

 [![](assets/images/instant-payment-states.png)](assets/images/instant-payment-states.png)